-1. Bottles and sippy cups provided by the children's center must be washed and cool before serving to children that does not exceed 15 minutes.
+CC Facility Handbook 3.9.5A INF 1.
+Bottles and sippy cups provided by the children's center must be washed and sanitized between each use and do not have to be labeled.

-3. Milk and food shall not sit out for longer than 15 minutes prior to the beginning of the meal to avoid contamination and spoilage.
+- CC Facility Handbook 3.9.5B INF 2.
+Bottle and sippy cups brought from home shall be individually labeled with the child's first and last name and shall be returned to the custodial parent or legal guardian daily. - CC Facility Handbook 3.9.5C3.
+Milk and food shall not sit out for longer than 15 minutes prior to the beginning of the meal to avoid contamination and spoilage.
 Food must not be served to children at more than 110 degrees Fahrenheit.
-Allow time for food to

-4. Employees, volunteers and substitutes, while distributing snacks or serving food must use disposable gloves, utensils, or similar items to prevent skin contact with food.
+Allow time for food to cool before serving to children that does not exceed 15 minutes. - CC Facility Handbook 3.9.5D 4.
+Employees, volunteers and substitutes, while distributing snacks or serving